Raghuram Rajan: Reserve Bank of India

 On 6 August 2013 it was announced that Rajan would take over as the Governor of the Reserve Bank of India for a term of 3 years, succeeding Duvvuri Subbarao.
 On 5 September 2013 he took charge as the 23rd governor, at which point he took a leave of absence from the University of Chicago Booth School of Business.

 In his first speech as RBI governor, Rajan promised banking reforms and eased curbs on foreign banking, following which the BSE SENSEX rose by 333 points or 1.83%.
 After his first day at office, the rupee rose 2.1% against the US dollar.
 As Governor of the RBI, Rajan made curbing inflation his primary focus, bringing down retail inflation from 9.8% in September 2013 to 3.78% in July 2015 – the lowest since the 1990s.
 Wholesale inflation came down from 6.1% in September 2013 to a historic low of -4.05% in July 2015.

 In a 2014 interview, Rajan said his major targets as governor of the Reserve Bank of India were to lower inflation, increase savings and deepen financial markets, of which he believed reducing inflation was the most important.
-A panel he appointed proposed an inflation target for India of 6% for January 2016 and 4%(+-2%) thereafter.
+A panel he appointed proposed an inflation target for India of 6% for January 2016 and 4% (+ or -2%) thereafter.
 Under Rajan, the RBI adopted consumer price index (CPI) as the key indicator of inflation, which is the global norm, despite the government recommending otherwise.
 Foreign exchange reserves of India grew by about 30% to the tune of $380 billion in two years.
 Under Rajan, the RBI licensed two universal banks and approved eleven payments banks to extend banking services to the nearly two-thirds of the population who are still deprived of banking facilities.